-This blog will discuss the expenses involved during the Everest Base Camp trek in Nepal and how you can save money.
-As everybody has different requirements and expectations, we will also discuss different Everest Base Camp trek packages, ranging from budget-friendly to luxury.
+This blog is designed to cater to everyone's needs.
+We will discuss the expenses involved in the Everest Base Camp trek and how you can save money.
+We understand that everybody has different requirements and expectations, so we will also discuss different Everest Base Camp trek packages, ranging from Cheap and budget-friendly to luxurious.

 Below, we have mentioned everything that is covered in Everest Base Camp trek package cost:

-The Everest Base Camp trek requires two permits- the Sagarmatha National Park entry permit and the Pasang Lhamu Rural Municipality entrance permit.
-The fees of both permits are covered in the package cost, so you do not have to pay extra money.
+The Everest Base Camp trek requires two permits: the Sagarmatha National Park entry permit and the Pasang Lhamu Rural Municipality entrance permit.
+The fees for both permits are included in the cost of the trek, so you do not have to pay extra money.

 Below, we have mentioned the cost of both permits: